-This course introduces students to the procedures to interpret tax information on an individual federal tax basis.
+This course introduces you to the procedures to interpret tax information on an individual federal tax basis.
 Basic concepts in federal income taxation are explored, including gross income, exclusions, adjusted gross income, deductions, exemptions, and credits.
-Introductory tax concepts, including cash and accrual methods, like-kind exchanges, and passive loss rules, are covered
+Introductory tax concepts, including cash and accrual methods, like-kind exchanges, and passive loss rules are covered.

 this course, the student will apply math skills and knowledge to solve